The Ultimate Guide to Les Gets

 Les Gets has a fantastic range of luxury chalets and apartments, both in the centre of town and further up the mountain.
 If you like to be at the heart of the action we recommend the seriously stylish Apartment Ben Nevis.
 Just off the main high street, this five-bedroom apartment is a prime example of contemporary Alpine style.
 Another favourite is Apartment No. 5, a surprisingly spacious duplex apartment just 200 metres from the ski lifts.
 At the bottom of the Perrières piste is Chalet Le Clos Saint-Jean.
 With seven bedrooms, this spacious self-catered chalet is perfect for large groups.

 Further out from the bustling centre is the stunning Ferme de Moudon, a private chalet that has won awards for its design and style.
 Sleeping 12, the chalet has a wonderful outdoor wellness area with a heated pool, hot tub and fire pit.
-Another property hitting the heights of luxury is Chalet Grande Corniche, a spacious mountain home with a two-tier home cinema and outdoor infinity pool.
+Another property hitting the heights of luxury is Chalet Valambrun, a stylish mountain home with a 14-seater cinema room and indoor pool.

 Where to Eat & Drink in Les Gets